 Sixteen institutions in North America, Europe, Australia, and Asia have begun testing bX and are working with Ex Libris to ready the service for public launch.
 Early users of bX have expressed high level of enthusiasm with the service and its premises.

 Marvin Pollard of the California State University consortium said: “We view this service as an extremely important piece of the triangle of the discovery/ recommendation/ fulfillment process.
 This is the next ‘killer app‘ from Ex Libris and follows on the success of SFX.
 Just as SFX has become an essential, powerful tool in connecting our researchers to the resources they need, we are confident that bX will provide our users with the recommendations they need to support their research.”

 Professor Jiang Airong of Tsinghua University Library in Beijing commented that “in today’s research environment, which is characterized by exponential growth in the volume of online resources, new tools for discovery are required, as well as new methods for evaluating scholarly material.
 The bX recommender service is a valuable first step for our users.”

 Bob Gerrity of Boston College expressed his appreciation for the “great opportunity provided for the library to participate in the building of new, value-added services based on the analysis of user behavior.
 We see tremendous potential in the role of recommender services such as bX in the discovery process.”

-Further commenting on the collaborative nature of the project, Sue Clarke of Australia’s Monash University noted that “the bX service is a good example of how Ex Libris is working with customers to shape and develop future directions in which the system learns from users’ searching patterns.”
+Further commenting on the collaborative nature of the project, Sue Clarke of Australia’s Monash University noted that “the bX service is a good example of how Ex Libris an integrated library system is working with customers to shape and develop future directions in which the system learns from users’ searching patterns.”

 January 23, 2009